WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 Add in the powerful marketing techniques of the sleep training industry and you will be quickly led to believe that absolutely everything you and your baby are doing when it comes to sleep are completely and utterly wrong.
 Then once they have convinced you of this, they will then sell you the answer to all your problems.
 Which is usually some beautifully branded guide on how to leave your baby alone to cry, and once you do so promises sleep forever more.

 None of their claims are based on what true biologically normal infant sleep is.
 None of their claims have grounding in evidence based science.
-If they did, you will learn if you stick with me, they would have little need to sell you their services!

 So what follows is a discussion that a lot of the infant sleep “experts” are missing, the science and real world data on what biologically normal infant sleep looks like.
 This is the basis of all your questions around infant sleep: